Ali1702/laravel-test/README.md

 # laravel-test
-A test tast for a software engineering class
+A test task for a software engineering class